SiobhanP1/art-shop-ecommerce-store/README.md

 #### Payments

-* Stripe was used to confirm successful payment using the test credit cards provided.
+* Stripe was used to confirm payment events.
+* Test payments were carried out using Stripe test card numbers.
 * Extensive further testing needs to be carried out.

+### Automatic Testing

+Automatic testing is not yet in place.

 ### Test Cases